Antiemetics

 - Monitor continued fluid balance

-- Report persistent vomiting >24 hours, hematemesis, or severe abdominal pain
+- Report persistent vomiting >24 hours, hematemesis, severe abdominal pain, or severe headache with stiff neck

 Patient Education — Nonpharmacological Measures: